rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 4.203.97 Publisher name in more than one language or script

 <a name="4.203.97.1">4.203.97.1</a>  If the name of the publisher appears in more than one language or script, transcribe the statement in the language or script of the title proper, or if this criterion does not apply, transcribe the statement that appears first.
-Transcribe the remaining statement(s) as parallel statements (see [Parallel name of publisher](/DCRMR/docs/ppdm/Parallel-name-of-publisher/).
-Make a note to indicate the original position on the source of any transposed statements, See [note on publication statement](DCRMR/docs/ppdm/Note-on-publication-statement/).
+Transcribe the remaining statement(s) as parallel statements (see [Parallel name of publisher](/DCRMR/books/ppdm/Parallel-name-of-publisher/).
+Make a note to indicate the original position on the source of any transposed statements (see [4.206.6.2](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.6.2)).